HPI-Information-Systems/snowman/docs/advanced_setups/remote_instances.md

 A Snowman instance can be hosted to allow remote access.
 This can be useful in case you want to collaborate with coworkers or provide an instance for a client to connect to.
 We refer to such instances as *remote instances*.

+!!! warning
+    **Be advised: We have not yet implemented any security features or authorization.** That means every process with access to the host is able to access the API.
+Progress is tracked in issue [#107](https://github.com/HPI-Information-Systems/snowman/issues/107).
+We therefore recommend to all users to set up authentication and encryption for their remote instances by themselfs.
+This can be achieved through reverse proxies like [Caddy](https://caddyserver.com/) or [nginx](https://nginx.org/en/).

 ## How it works

 Snowman is a web server and web app packaged with Electron.